Do you feel like you are struggling with your relationship with your parents?

 “Determine if your parent was always talking negatively with you, repeatedly stating negative comments about the way you dressed, how you looked, your abilities to accomplish anything, your intelligence, or who you were as a person.”

-If you’ve felt like you were never enough to your parents growing up, you might have been emotionally abused.
+If you’ve felt like you were never enough for your parents growing up, you might have been emotionally abused.

 5) Withholding basic needs

 Perhaps the worst of crimes, emotionally abusive parents may also have a tendency of depriving their children of their basic needs.

 It is a parent’s job to provide food and shelter to their children.
 But some emotionally abusive parents don’t take up this responsibility.